mabe02/lanterna/docs/introduction.md

 ### TERM and terminfo
 The way terminals work make things difficult when you want to create a portable text GUI.
-Initially, way back, each computer system might have its own set of control characters, a kind of escape sequence, that signalled to the screen that a special action (such as setting the text color to red) what about to happen.
-With different systems and different environment, it was tough to write a program that would work everywhere and have the same appearance (well, if you stick to just printing text, that's probably fine, but if you wanted to make use of more advanced commands such as moving the cursor, setting the color of the text, making the text blink or change to bold font, etc, then you had a bit of a problem.
+Initially, way back, each computer system might have its own set of control characters, a kind of escape sequence, that signalled to the screen that a special action (such as setting the text color to red) was about to happen.
+With different systems and different environments, it was tough to write a program that would work everywhere and have the same appearance (well, if you stick to just printing text, that would probably be fine, but if you wanted to make use of more advanced commands such as moving the cursor, setting the color of the text, making the text blink or change to bold font, etc, then you had a bit of a challenge.

 There was then an idea that when a terminal logs on to a system, it will set the TERM environmental variable to a particular value that represented which standard it supported.
-On the system is then a database with different standards and so any program using text magic can look up the TERM value in this database and get a list of commands supported and how to execute them.
+On the system is a database with different standards and so any program using text magic can look up the TERM value in this database and get a list of commands supported and how to execute them.
 There is however no guarantee that the terminal will set this variable and there is no guarantee that the system will have the value in its database.
 Also, there may be discrepancies when, for example, several